 INTERPOL has now removed the red notice against Bahar Kimyongür.
 In a letter dated 22 August 2014, INTERPOL wrote to Fair Trials in response to our letter calling on the organisation to remove the abusive alert.
 The Commission for the Control of INTERPOL’s Files (CCF) concluded that the data provided by Turkey was not processed in compliance with INTERPOL’s rules, and recommended the removal of Bahar’s information from INTERPOL’s systems.
 We have now received confirmation that INTERPOL’s General Secretariat has removed information concerning Bahar has is no longer registered on INTERPOL’s files.

-April Update: On 5th April 2015, Bahar Kimyongür’s wife Deniz Dermirkapi was stopped while transitioning through Zurich International airport, she was travelling with Bahar and their children on a family holiday.
+Although Bahar’s Red Notice was deleted, he has continued to face problems.
+In April 2015, Bahar Kimyongür’s wife Deniz Dermirkapi was stopped while transitioning through Zurich International airport, she was travelling with Bahar and their children on a family holiday.
 Deniz was informed by boarder/police agents that she was declared wanted through “INTERPOL Turkey”.
 Following consultations with “INTERPOL Berne” she was able to carry on to her connecting flight as the Swiss authorities informed her they had no interest in pursuing the matter further due to the facts in question being very old.

 Fair Trials was concerned to learn of the further use of INTERPOL’s system against a family member and on behalf of Ms Demirkapi wrote a letter to the Commission for the control of INTERPOL’s File, requesting access to files concerning Deniz Demirkapi.

-June Update: On 11th June 2015, Bahar was stopped in Greece and was detained for two and a half hours.
+In June 2015, Bahar was stopped in Greece and was detained for two and a half hours.
 The police confirmed he was stopped on the basis of a national register of wanted persons and needed to check with INTERPOL to confirm whether the file was still valid.
 He was eventually released but as a consequence of the delay, had missed his connecting flight.